csurgay/ansible-training/lessons/01_InstallAndConfig/README.md

 ### Build ansible image

+> [!NOTE]
+> This step is going to take quite a while, so it is prepared in advance, participants can skip this section!

 1.	cd into the “ansible_node/build_image” directory under “labenv”
 2. Run the command **`./build_image.sh`**
 3. Check the images with the command **`podman images -a`**